aliceroberts10/SciProgWorkshop-Eigenfaces/README.md

 Now, run file called "newFace.m"

 Step 6:
 Now it's your turn.
-Take a photo of yourself, upload it to the same folder.
+Take a photo of yourself, make sure that the photo is framing your face only and is centered.

+Step 7:
+Upload the image into the folder.
-In file "newFace.m" in line 16, edit the code to include the name of the photo you just took.
+In file "newFace.m" in line 22, edit the code to include the name of the photo you just took.
 Run this file and view the image that the code provides.
 Behold, a photo from the database that is closest to yours!